 the applicant on the international application must also be the applicant on the Australian application/registration

-How do I apply through the Madrid Protocol
+How do I apply through the Madrid System

-An International Trade mark application filed through the Madrid Protocol must be filed through the Office of Origin (where the basic trade mark was filed).
+An international trade mark application filed through the Madrid System must be filed through the Office of Origin (where the basic trade mark was filed).

-IP Australia will only accept an International Trade mark application filed though the Madrid eFile System found in Online Services (eServices).
+IP Australia will only accept an international trade mark application filed though the Madrid e-Filing platform found in our online services platform.

 IP Australia will no longer accept the physical MM2 application form as of the 01 July 2016.
-The exception is when there is maintenance being performed with Online Services or the Madrid eFile System.
+The exception is when there is maintenance being performed on our online services or the Madrid e-Filing platform.